By Ricardo Ribeiro – Updated December 9, 2019

 If you have some time available, you might go deeper and see if you prefer a short-term or a long-term approach.
 But that is out-of-scope of this article.

 Here it gets more complicated.
-There are lots of things that can influence the end-result.
-But there are two major factors:
+There are lots of things that can influence the end result.
+But there are two significant factors:

 1. Do you enjoy (or think you will enjoy) managing your own money?

 2. Do you want to manage your own money?

 If you answer "No" to either question, then you better settle as an Adviser-assisted investor.